-Looking for tips on using public transport in Paris?
+Looking for tips on how to use Paris Metro?
 Don’t forget to get our 2019 INSIDR Paris Transportation Free Travel Guide!
 We understand that travelling to Paris can seem daunting and the metro system can seem confusing.
 Here is how to effectively navigate the public transport system in Paris as well as explaining all the different public transport tickets you can purchase.
+Read on to learn how to use paris metro while you visit Paris.
+We also share specific tips on using the public transport to travel between Paris and the airport.

-To navigate around Paris, the best way is definitely the metro system!
+To navigate Paris, the best way is definitely the metro system!
 At only 1,90€ per Paris metro ticket, you can travel anywhere around Paris quickly and inexpensively.
 You can purchase books or ‘carnets’ of 10 for a reduced price of 14,90€ and a book of 20 for 29.8€!
-You can pick them up at any metro station and they also offer a reduced price for children travelling under 10 years old at 7,45€ for a book of 10 tickets, however, these you cannot buy separately.
-You can also use these metro tickets to take a bus as well as using the RER within zone 1!
+It is possible to pick them up at any metro station and they also offer a reduced price for children travelling under 10 years old at 7,45€ for a book of 10 tickets, however, these you cannot buy separately.
+One can also use these metro tickets to take a bus as well as using the RER within zone 1!

 To travel outside of Paris using the RER system, you will have to buy a separate ticket which you can purchase at any metro station as well.
-For example, for Versailles and Disney you simply select the destination and purchase your ticket!
-Unless you purchased a Navigo Decouverte pass which we’ll explain further down the article.
+For example, for visiting Versailles and Disneyland you simply select the destination and purchase your ticket!
+Unless you purchased a Navigo Pass which we’ll explain further down the article on how to use Paris Metro.

 Popular Paris Destination – Access with metro